SD2E/api-user-guide/docs/create_application_04.md

 }
 ```

+The app `name` given is `fastqc-username` (where `username` is your TACC username).
+This is a common convention to distinguish your private apps from the publicly
+available apps.
+It is also a good idea to name an app which is in development
+according to this convention.
+Later, it can be [cloned and published](share_application.md)
+to a new public app without the `-username` tag.

-Some of the more useful fields are shown above.
+Some of the other useful fields are shown above.
 We use our private execution
 system (`hpc-tacc-maverick-username`) to run this app.
 The `deploymentPath` and
 `deploymentSystem` fields show where the app assets (including the wrapper
 script) reside.
 The `templatePath` and `testPath` fields should match the names